ngageoint/gars-js/README.md

 ### About ###

-[GARS](http://ngageoint.github.io/gars-js/) is a Java library providing Global Area Reference System functionality, a standardized geospatial reference system for areas.
+[GARS](http://ngageoint.github.io/gars-js/) is a Javascript library providing Global Area Reference System functionality, a standardized geospatial reference system for areas.

 ### Build and Installation ###